3 Ways Blogging Helps Introverts Thrive

 3 | Sense of Empowerment

 Blogging can help you become more self-aware in not only your writing but also in your sense of self.
 Consistently writing out your thoughts often forces you to be brutally honest.
 Let's be real.
-If you're writing (or rather typing) out your thoughts online for so many people to read, you're put in a vulnerable situation, yes, but through that vulnerability, you're able to gain confidence in how you converse with others.
+If you're writing (or rather typing) out your thoughts online for so many people to read, you're put in a vulnerable situation, yes, but through that vulnerability, you're able to gain confidence in how you portray yourself to and with others.

-We're able to build our faith in ourselves more so on our terms rather than being forced into it through mindless chit-chat or awkward conversation.
+We're able to build faith in ourselves more so on our terms rather than being forced into it through mindless chit-chat or awkward conversations.

 And somewhere in the midst of these interactions, we're able to thrive.

 If you've ever wondered if you'd be good at blogging or how and why blogging is good for introverts, I hope this post gave you a little glimpse and insight into why starting a blog is such a good hobby and answered some of your questions.